VILLASframework/documentation/doc/node/development/Sample.md

 Each sample contains a pointer to this list of signal definitions.
 The indices of signal data coressponds to the index within the list of signal definitions.

-See @node-concept-signal for more details.
+See @node-dev-signal for more details.